Mt Allan Brooks from Lake Helen McKenzie

 Little regarded or not, Brooks has a few pleasant surprises in store for the occasional summer visitor.
 While there’s plenty of forest to get through it’s almost completely open and there are also several sub-alpine draws along the usual south ridge approach to the summit.
 Nearer the top the route unexpectedly crosses two limestone boulder fields before reaching the summit cairn.
 In fact an earlier name for the mountain was “Limestone Ridge”.

 The most unexpected and pleasant surprise, however, is the views.
 From below the summit looks to be completely treed.
-In fact the summit cairn sits directly above the steep drop-off to the Goss Creek valley below and commands an uninterrupted view right across the west part of Forbidden Plateau to the high mountains that border the Eric/Ralph River watersheds, Mt Albert Edward, Mt Frink and Mt Regan amongst them.
+In fact the summit cairn sits directly above the steep drop-off to the Goss Creek valley below and commands an uninterrupted view right across the west part of Forbidden Plateau to the high mountains that border the Eric/Ralph River watersheds, Mt Albert Edward

 The summit of Brooks just pokes its nose into the high alpine zone.
 To the north of the cairn is a small flat alpine plateau that seems completely out of place.
 A little “alpine island” amongst all that forest - again, with lots of limestone in evidence.